 Tax credits or differential fuel tax rates can be used to encourage consumers to purchase vehicles that are capable of utilizing low-carbon fuels.
 Tax credits already are offered for ethanol to encourage its use, currently at about 47 cents per gallon.
 A complication for low-carbon fuel policies is the need to take into account the full fuel-cycle GHG implications of different fuel strategies.
-Some strategies are likely to have significantly better performance from a life-cycle perspective than others, due to the relative energy intensiveness of different forms of agricultural production or other processes needed in the fuel provide a level playing field for all fuels and encourage the use of those fuels with the greatest GHG reductions.
+Some strategies are likely to have significantly better performance from a life-cycle perspective than others, due to the relative energy intensiveness of different forms of agricultural production or other processes needed in the fuel production process.
+Incentives and tax rates based on the life-cycle GHG released from the fuel provide a level playing field for all fuels and encourage the use of those fuels with the greatest GHG reductions.